KacperPietka/NLP-SQL/README.md

 - SQLite / dbt-style schema integration

 ## Workflow

-The **SQL-NLP** system transforms a natural language question into a fully executable SQL query through four key stages:
 ---
 ### Schema Embedding
 - The database schema (from `.yml` or `.sql` files) is **embedded** into a **Chroma vector database**.